 MT: Colombians are passionate about bikes of all types, and you’ll be treated like visiting rock stars when you roll into town.
-Th ere are bike mechanics in every little village, while authorised workshops exist for almost every brand in the bigger cities.
+There are bike mechanics in every little village, while authorised workshops exist for almost every brand in the bigger cities.
 Parts are easy to get and if you need to ship in something it can usually be in Colombia within 3-4 days.
 The mandatory vehicle insurance you will purchase also has excellent medical coverage for you or anyone else you might injure.
-Hospital and clinics are mostly good, the best ones being of a very high standard and with excellent attention.
+Hospitals and clinics are mostly good, the best ones being of a very high standard and with excellent attention.

 ABR: Is there much of a biking culture?